-Southern Union State Community College and I, Rosario Thomas "Veterans Specialist/ School Certifying Official" would like to take this opportunity to thank you and your family for the service and sacrifice made to protect our freedom.
-A few highlights are addressed in this letter specifically related to Veterans Education Benefits.
+Southern Union State Community College and I would like to take this opportunity to thank you and your family for the service and sacrifice made to protect our freedom.
+A few highlights are addressed in this letter, specifically related to Veteran's Education Benefits.

-On January 5, 2021, the President signed the Johnny Isakson and David P. Roe, M.D.
-Veterans Health Care and Benefits Improvement Act of 2020 into law (Public Law 116-315).
+On January 5, 2021, the President signed the Johnny Isakson and David P. Roe, MD, Veterans Health Care and Benefits Improvement Act of 2020 into law (Public Law 116-315).
 The new law requires schools and training providers to be financially responsible, instead of the student, for benefits paid directly to an educational institution.
 This applies to tuition and fee payments and Yellow Ribbon program payments under the Post-9/11 GI Bill (including under the Edith Nourse Rogers STEM Scholarship), and to advance payment of benefits under the various GI Bill programs.

-Currently, VA payment systems for the Post-9/11 GI Bill automatically establish debts against students or schools and an overpayment letter is generated and sent.
-A school debt is established when a student terminates enrollment on or before the first day of the term and VA has paid the institution tuition and fees (and in some cases Yellow Ribbon payments).
-A student debt is established when the student reduces or terminates enrollment after the first day of the term.
-When a debt is established, either the student or the school is notified and provided next steps to address the overpayment.
+Currently, VA payment systems for the Post-9/11 GI Bill automatically establish debts against students or schools, and an overpayment letter is generated and sent.
+School debt is established when a student terminates enrollment on or before the first day of the term and VA has paid the institution tuition and fees (and in some cases Yellow Ribbon payments).
+Student debt is established when the student reduces or terminates enrollment after the first day of the term.
+When a debt is established, either the student or the school is notified and provided the next steps to address the overpayment.
 Southern Union does not participate in the advance payment procedure for Veterans using Federal Education Benefits.
-Any tuition and fees not paid by the VA is the student's responsibility at the day of registration.
+Any tuition and fees not paid by the VA are the student's responsibility on the day of registration.
 Once the student registers for classes, his/her enrollment certification is submitted to the VA Regional Office in Muskogee, Oklahoma.
 It normally takes about six weeks before the Veteran receives his/her first monthly housing allowance.
-After that initial delay, future checks should be received at the first of every month.
-In order to receive full time benefits, a student must take a minimum of twelve (12) hours per semester.
-Less than full time will result in a reduction in the monthly benefits.
-If student drop credit hours; he/she is responsible for notifying the School Certifying Official at SUSCC.
-It will be the student's responsibility to repay the tuition that is owed once they have withdrawn from classes to Southern Union State Community College for any overpayments that may occur; because of the drop-in hours.
+After that initial delay, future checks should be received on the first of every month.
+To receive full-time benefits, a student must take a minimum of twelve (12) hours per semester.
+Less than full-time will result in a reduction in the monthly benefits.
+If a student drops in credit hours, he/she is responsible for notifying the SCO at SUSCC.
+It will be the student's responsibility to repay the tuition that is owed once they have withdrawn from classes to Southern Union State Community College for any overpayments that may occur, because of the drop-in hours.

-It is the student's responsibility to keep the school certifying official (SCO) informed of the enrollment status for each semester.
-You must report any change of hours, curriculum, address, or ending date of enrollment at SUSCC when you plan to transfer and/or drop out of school for any period of time.
+It is the student's responsibility to keep the SCO informed of the enrollment status for each semester.
+You must report any change of hours, curriculum, address, or ending date of enrollment at SUSCC when you plan to transfer and/or drop out of school for any period.

 All transfer students must have a copy of their academic and military transcripts mailed to the Records Office of SUSCC as soon as possible.
-Certification will be granted only for those courses which are applicable to the declared program of study (major).
+Certification will be granted only for those courses which apply to the declared program of study (major).
 Any deviation must be approved by the VA SCO.

 The toll-free number of the VA Regional Office (Federal Education Benefits) is 1-888-442-4551.
-You can speak with an education case manager Monday through Friday during normal business hours; or you can visit the VA website at www.gibill.va.gov.
+You can speak with an education case manager Monday through Friday during normal business hours, or you can visit the VA website at www.va.gov.